sandorTuranszky/production-ready-expressjs-server/README.md

 This is an [Express.js](https://github.com/Automattic/kue) based Nodejs server that implements production-ready error handling and logging following latest best practices.

-This is a backend server for my project that is COMING SOON.
-It inspired by an idea to quickly create a production ready project with all the required infrastructure at low cost yet with important security measures in place and ability to quickly scale in order to ship a quality product to early adopters.
+This project is inspired by an idea to quickly create a production ready project with all the required infrastructure at low cost yet with important security measures in place and ability to quickly scale in order to ship a quality product to early adopters.
 Ideal for quickly starting an app to validate ideas and scale if needed.

+One of the main points is that we do not need to deal with setting up servers or databases to validate an idea.
+Therefore, this opensource project relies on cloud solutions for managing DBs, deployments, sending transactional emails, which have free plans with useful and secure features.
+And you can always switch to a paid plan if your projects grow fast and you need more power.

+Current stack is JavaScript/Nodejs, MongoDB, Redis, Graphql.
+[Now](https://zeit.co/now) for deployment.

 ## Features